-Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes.

-No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+- Yes, the information in this section must be updated for this upcoming fiscal year.
+I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.

 A public education and outreach program is designed to provide information on a variety of traffic safety issues related to CMVs and non-CMVs that operate around large trucks and buses.
+The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
+This data is not editable during Years 2 and 3.